Federal College of Education (Technical), Asaba

-The Federal College of Education (Technical), Asaba is a federal government higher education institution located in Asaba City, Delta State, Nigeria.
+The Federal College of Education (Technical), Asaba is a federal government Higher Education institution located in Asaba City, Delta State, Nigeria.
 It is affiliated to University of Benin (Nigeria) for its degree programmes.
-The college began in 1987 at the former Asaba Technical College, (ATC) at its temporary site.
+The College began in 1987 at the former Asaba Technical College, (ATC) at its temporary site.
 Asaba is a rapidly developing Urban Centre and the administrative headquarters of Delta State.
 Currently, the Provost of the Federal College of Education (Technical), Asaba is Josephine Anene-Okakwa.

 History

 The Federal College of Education (Technical) Asaba was established in 1987.
+In September 1987, the college opened for business at the current temporary location that had held the Asaba Technical College, Asaba.
+The College has relocated to its long-term location on Asaba's Ibusa Road.
+The business education, technical education, and vocational education schools have already relocated to the college's permanent location.

+Library

+The school library is a modern library with information resources that supports teaching and learning.

 Courses

 The institution offers the following courses;